staubina/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 Anatomy of edX Course Discussions
 #######################################

-This topic describes how course discussions are organized in an edX course.
+This section describes discussions in edX courses and explains how to participate in course discussions.

 .. contents::
   :local: